 Since this company was formed by the combination of U.S. transportation pioneer Segway and China’s Ninebot, the company has gradually become the largest producer of scooter-sharing companies like Bird and Lime.
 Lufeng also believes that these scooters will soon replace cycles as the prime answer for micro-mobility as its basic human trait to save energy while they are commuting.

 How did the trend start?

 This scooter-sharing trend was triggered mainly two years ago when Bird was launched in California.
-Venture-capital investors have since then emptied millions of dollars into this sector, and a large number of electric-powered scooters have started operating in various cities across Europe and the U.S.
+Venture capital investors have since emptied millions of dollars into this sector, and a large number of electric-powered scooters have started operating in various cities across Europe and the U.S.

 There’s more in store

 The Segway-Ninebot Group has not stopped at self-recharging scooters.
 The company has also launched two automatic, self-driving delivery robots – one for delivering outside and the other for indoor services.
 A fun fact is that Ninebot has claimed that initially these unmanned self-driving robots will be used to serve the food delivery industry in China so the company is already talking with food delivery operators.

 These include MeituanDianping and Alibaba Group’s Ele. me.
 These will start operating from the first half of next year.
 But once these Ninebot scooters are out, they’ll prove to be a boon for the present society.
 No matter which one interests you, you can find it on Freemotion Shop!